KptnKMan/deploy-vpc-aws/README.md

   * common-sg - SG for all instances, basic universal rules
   * bastion-sg - SG for bastion, access to all nodes
 * 1x EC2 Spot Instance (Bastion host)
+  * spot instance will provision and tag itself using credentials and script

 ## Notes